caseyhenderson/caseyhenderson.github.io/about.markdown

 Feel free to get in touch - I'm on Twitter @caseyh08, and for any more formal queries (work, industrial placements, collab) send me an email at caseyhenderson13@gmail.com.

-'We used to dream about this stuff.
+[^1]'We used to dream about this stuff.
 Now we get to build it.
 It's pretty great.' - Steve Jobs, 2004